radixcl/phpvnc/README.md

 a php simple VNC client.

-This is a php VNC client, aimed to access remote rfb hosts from the php running server (client doesn't need to have direct access to RFB server)
+This is a php VNC client, it does not use websocket or any other way to comunicate to rfb, aimed to access remote rfb hosts from the php running server (client doesn't need to have direct access to RFB server)

 Licensed under GPL2